bed breakfast cumbria

 Following the creation of Cumbria as a non-metropolitan county, some people, particularly those born or brought up in the area, continue to refer to some parts of Cumbria as part of the ancient county boundaries; this includes the Furness area as a part of Lancashire, and the Kendal and surrounding area as a part of Westmorland.

-Cumbria as an English county on the border with Scotland has faced repeated invasion from many armys.
+Cumbria as an English county on the border with Scotland has faced repeated invasion.
 Resisting such attacks and many attempts by the Kingdom of Scotland to annex it has given Cumbria a strong sense of pride and a very strong Northern English culture, shared with its neighboring counties, particularly Lancashire and Northumberland.

 The culture of the area was predominantly Celtic until fairly late after the annexation by the Anglian Kingdom of Northumbria (see Rheged), and the name for the area derives from its name in the Cumbric language.
 It is etymologically connected to the Welsh term Cymru, meaning "Land of brothers", which is now used as the Welsh name for Wales itself.
 The Cumbric language has been extinct since about the 11th century.

 Cumbria also had very strong links with Norse culture due to Viking invasions, evidenced particularly by the genetics of the local population.
-There have been a number of studies with results showing that the county of Cumbria has one of the most striking signs of Scandinavian genetics in England.
+Studies have shown that the county of Cumbria has one of the most striking signs of Scandinavian genetics in England.

 Many of the traditional dialect words are remnants of Norse settlement, with Norwegian settlers probably arriving in Cumbria in the 10th century via Ireland and the Isle of Man.